partykit/templates/templates/yjs-editor/README.md

 - Real-time occupancy count across all rooms, using multiple parties in a project

 ## What's next?

+Some basic improvements would be:

+- Allow users to decide their own room name instead of a random string, in `app/components/Lobby.tsx`.
+- In `app/client.tsx`, allow the user to auth (with a username and password or any other system) and pass the user object into `app/components/Editor.tsx` instead of just a randomly chosen color.
+The editor could display the user's name.

+Then there are possibilities beyond this multi-room collaborative editor...

 Yjs is a powerful framework.
 It's used for all kinds of shared data, not just text.